IJumpAround/Screeps/notes/Notes.md

 ## Shorter Term Goals
 -
 - Fix whatever is wrong with builders wandering off into the middle of nowhere when trying to retrieve resources I think this may be because there are no chests/storage?
+ - Something is wrong in the `has target` route for builders
 - balance all functions so we can have another spawn room
     - This would be implemented alongside the task based model